yanniey/yanniey/README.md

 ### Hi there, I'm Anyi 👋

-I'm a data scientist at Onfido.
-At work I am responsible for running statistical tests and building ML models to solve identity verification problems using Biometrics data such as face match.
+I'm an applied scientist at Yelp.
+At work my time is split 50/50 between data science and machine learning engineering.
 I have a master degree in data science from Birkbeck, University of London, and a bachelor degree in Mathematics and Philosophy from St. John's College, MD in the US.

 😄 **I'm currently working on**:
   * Solving Computer Vision problems with machine learning and deep learning (OpenCV, scikit-learn, Tensorflow)